-In 2016, I had just completed my degree in Political Science at the State University of New York in Buffalo and was working at the Western New York office of a liberal Democrat Senator.
+In 2016, I had just completed my degree in Political Communications at the State University of New York in Buffalo and was working at the Western New York office of a liberal Democrat Senator.
 I was there during the presidential election campaign and, due to the alliance between my then-boss and Hillary Clinton, I had my toe dipped into the campaign of the former Secretary of State.

-We all know the result of that momentous election, but with my communications hat on, my summary of the communication strategies adopted by both sides would be: negativity and Twitter.
+We all know the result of that momentous election, but with my political communications hat on, my summary of the communication strategies adopted by both sides would be: negativity and Twitter.
 In the recent mid-term elections, this was the case again – and then some!

 So what communication lessons are there from these two fiercely contested votes?